Nemocas/AbstractAlgebra.jl/docs/src/module.md

 # Module Interface

+AbstractAlgebra allows the construction of finitely presented modules (i.e. with finitely many generators and relations), starting from free modules.

 All module types in AbstractAlgebra follow the following interface.

-Modules can be built over both commutative and noncommutative rings.
+Free modules can be built over both commutative and noncommutative rings.
+Other types of module are restricted to fields and euclidean rings.

 ## Types and parents